Defiant Sarkozy tells bribery trial he is the victim of lies | Law-Order

 Taking to the witness stand for the first time, a defiant Sarkozy accused prosecutors of conducting a witch-hunt, using excessive means to snoop on his affairs and withholding evidence.
 Dressed in a black suit and wearing a blue face mask, Sarkozy told the court: "Permit me to say solemnly ... that I have never committed the slightest act of corruption.
 Never.
 Never abused my influence, alleged or real."

-Prosecutors say Sarkozy, who led France from 2007-2012, offered to secure a plum job in Monaco for judge Gilbert Azibert in return for confidential information about an inquiry into accusations that he had accepted illegal payments from L'Oreal heiress Liliane Bettencourt for his 2007 presidential campaign.
+Prosecutors say Sarkozy, who led France from 2007-2012, offered to secure a plum job in Monaco for judge Gilbert Azibert in return for confidential information about an inquiry into accusations that the former president had accepted illegal payments from L'Oreal heiress Liliane Bettencourt for his 2007 election campaign.
 This came to light, they say, while they were wiretapping conversations between Sarkozy and his lawyer Thierry Herzog after Sarkozy left office in relation to an investigation into alleged Libyan financing of that 2007 campaign.

-"Azibert owes me nothing," Sarkozy said.
-"I've never lied.
-But there have been lies (by others) throughout this affair," he added.
+Sarkozy told the court, as he has previously acknowledged, that Herzog had indeed asked him to give the judge a "helping hand."
+If he had decided to do so, he continued, it would have been as a favour for his lawyer and close friend, and not in exchange for information from Azibert.
+"My life has been giving people a helping hand because I spent 40 years in politics," he told the court.